 Get-ADUser tuser -properties PasswordExpired, PasswordLastSet, PasswordNeverExpires, lastlogontimestamp

-Get-ADUser -filter * -properties PasswordExpired, PasswordLastSet, PasswordNeverExpires | ft Name, PasswordExpired, PasswordLastSet, PasswordNeverExpires
+Get-ADUser -filter * -properties PasswordExpired, PasswordLastSet, PasswordNeverExpires | Format-Table Name, PasswordExpired, PasswordLastSet, PasswordNeverExpires

-Get-ADUser Filter Examples
+Get-ADUser -Filter Examples

 Get-AdUser -Filter "(Name -like '*Dmitry*') -and (Enabled -eq 'True')" -Properties * |select name,enabled